mikesol/purescript-audio-behaviors/README.md

 - audio clock rate
 - driver rate

-The _audio clock rate_ represents how many milliseconds are between control-rate pings to the scene.
+The _audio clock rate_ represents the number of milliseconds between control-rate pings to the scene.
 For example, if you set this to `20`, the scene will get polled every `0.02` seconds.
+When we use `20.0` as the `kr` in the examples above, we're referring to this rate.
 In general, for most applications, somewhere between `10` and `20` is the sweet spot.
 Too low and you'll skip frames (jank), too high and you'll start hearing the quantization.

-The _driver rate_ represents how many milliseconds are between pings to the entire reactive system.
+The _driver rate_ represents the number of milliseconds between pings to the entire reactive system.
 You can think of this as the motor behind the FRP.
 This should _always be_ less than the audio clock rate.
 The closer to the audio clock rate, the more likely there will be dropped frames because the system doesn't poll fast enough to make the audio deadline.
 The closer to `0`, the less responsive your UI will be.
 In general, `5ms` less than the _audio clock rate_ is a safe bet.
-So if your audio clock rate is `15`, this should be `10`.
+So if your audio clock rate is `20`, this should be `15`.

 ## Bundling on your site